-You should read the following discussion of our results of operations and financial condition in conjunction with our Annual Report on Form 10-KSB for the year ended December 31, 2006 (the "Annual Report") and our financial statements as of and for the three months ended March 31, 2007 included elsewhere in this report.
+You should read the following discussion of our results of operations and financial condition in conjunction with our Annual Report on Form 10-KSB for the year ended December 31, 2006 (the "Annual Report") and our financial statements as of and for the three and nine month periods ended September 30, 2007 included elsewhere in this report.

-We were incorporated in Delaware in 1993 under the name "Atlantic Pharmaceuticals, Inc." and, in March 2000, we changed our name to "Atlantic Technology Ventures, Inc." In 2003, we completed a "reverse acquisition" of privately held "Manhattan Research Development, Inc. In connection with this transaction, we also changed our name to "Manhattan Pharmaceuticals, Inc." From an accounting perspective, the accounting acquirer is considered to be Manhattan Research Development, Inc. and accordingly, the historical financial statements are those of Manhattan Research Development, Inc.
+We were incorporated in Delaware in 1993 under the name Atlantic Pharmaceuticals, Inc. and, in March 2000, we changed our name to Atlantic Technology Ventures, Inc. In 2003, we completed a "reverse acquisition" of privately held Manhattan Research Development, Inc. In connection with this transaction, we also changed our name to Manhattan Pharmaceuticals, Inc.

 During 2005 we merged with Tarpan Therapeutics, Inc. ("Tarpan").
 Tarpan was a privately held New York based biopharmaceutical company developing dermatological therapeutics.
 Through the merger, we acquired Tarpan's primary product candidate, topical PTH (1-34) for the treatment of psoriasis.
-In consideration for their shares of Tarpan's capital stock, the stockholders of Tarpan received an aggregate of approximately 10,731,000 shares of our common stock, representing approximately 20% of our then outstanding common shares.
+In consideration for their shares of Tarpan's capital stock, the stockholders of Tarpan received an aggregate of approximately 20% of our then outstanding common shares.
 This transaction was accounted for as a purchase of Tarpan by the Company.

 We are a development stage biopharmaceutical company focused on developing and commercializing innovative pharmaceutical therapies for underserved patient populations.
 We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest, funding their research and development and eventually either bringing the technologies to market or out-licensing.
-We currently have five product candidates in development:
+We currently have four product candidates in development:

-- Oleoyl-estrone, an orally administered small molecule for the treatment of obesity; - · Topical PTH (1-34) for the treatment of psoriasis; - · Altoderm, a proprietary formulation of topical cromolyn sodium for the treatment of atopic dermatitis; - · Altolyn, a proprietary site specific tablet formulation of oral cromolyn sodium for the treatment of mastocytosis; - · and Lingual Spray Propofol for sedation prior to diagnostic, therapeutic or endoscopic procedures.
+- Topical PTH (1-34) for the treatment of psoriasis; - · Altoderm, a proprietary formulation of topical cromolyn sodium for the treatment of atopic dermatitis; - · Hedrin, a novel, non-insecticide treatment for head lice; - and Altolyn, a proprietary site specific tablet formulation of oral cromolyn sodium for the treatment of mastocytosis.